August Schell was born

 Well Kept Secrets Save Their Sanity

 Near beer didn’t quite cut it for the thirsty Germans at the brewery, or anywhere else for that matter.
-They operated a secret brewery in the basement to produce beer for the workers to keep their sanity.
-Speakeasies began popping up all over the country as a way for people to sell and consume products illegally.
+They did what they could to keep their sanity which lead to the introduction of speakeasies.
+These secret bars began popping up all over the country as a way for people to sell and consume products illegally.

 Al Returns to the Brewery